USAGH-SSG/TaxiParty/README.md

 Through the website, one can post and join "Taxi Parties" prescheduled for a specific time, origin, and destination.

 # Tech Stack
-Used Django and Django REST Framework for backend

 Used Django views and HTML/CSS for frontend

+Used Django and Django REST Framework for backend, SQlite for DB

 # Features
 <img src="https://github.com/user-attachments/assets/f0d83268-90bf-46ae-8d02-87993003ccb1" width="300">